 Yet, the two sides surprisingly managed to sort out their differences (how many times has that actually happened throughout history?), and they were able to restore peace between them while only ever engaging in minor naval conflicts.

-This was an important thing to happen, as it showed that the US could stand up to its more powerful European counterparts while also helping to begin the repair of France and America’s relationship.
+This was an important thing to happen, as it showed that the United States could stand up to its more powerful European counterparts while also helping to begin the repair of the relationship between the two countries.